As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 “As Gaza loses power, hospitals lose power, putting newborns in incubators and elderly patients on oxygen at risk.
 Kidney dialysis stops, and X-rays can’t be taken," said Fabrizio Carboni, ICRC’s regional director.
 “Without electricity, hospitals risk turning into morgues.”

-In Israel, opposition leader Benny Gantz, a former defense minister, joined a new wartime cabinet at a time when the Israeli military appears increasingly likely to launch a ground offensive into Gaza.
+In Israel, opposition leader Benny Gantz, a former defense minister and political opponent of Netanyahu, joined a new wartime cabinet at a time when the Israeli military appears increasingly likely to launch a ground offensive into Gaza.
 Israel has mobilized 360,000 reservists, massed additional forces near Gaza and evacuated tens of thousands of residents from nearby communities.

 The Israeli government is under intense public pressure to topple Hamas after its militants stormed through a border fence Saturday and massacred hundreds of Israelis in their homes, on the streets and at an outdoor music festival.